mariushobbhahn/mariushobbhahn.github.io/_posts/2022-05-24-opinion_change_3.md

 1. **Combinatorial explosion**: There are a lot of explicit or implicit conditions for a position.
 You want the person to be good at the task (which are often multiple conditions), you want them to fit the current team, you want them to have good social skills, and much more.
 With every additional criterium, your pool gets drastically smaller.
 So even if you have 100 applicants, there is a decent chance nobody will fit all criteria well enough.
 2. **It's easy to destroy a good team:** If the ratio of junior to senior people is too high, the senior people will be overworked and some might leave.
 This amplifies the problem and might lead to the collapse of the team.
 Furthermore, it often takes just one person to destroy a good team.
 This might be a person that consistently doesn't comprehend at the same speed as the rest of the team, talks too much, holds inefficient meetings, etc. As soon as this happens the best people leave to form a new team.
 3. **It's hard to keep up morale:** Even if you found a good team, some things might go wrong, there might be infighting, there might be substantial disagreements or the vibe just feels off.
 A perfectly good team could be ruined by small things so it makes sense to invest substantially in good vibes in the team.
 4. **Management matters a lot:** I underestimated the variance between managers.
-Previously, I thought that managers have some but not a large effect on a teams output or morale.
-Now I think that good managers can drastically improve a teams output and morale and that bad managers can single-handedly ruin a perfectly good team.
+Previously, I thought that managers have some but not a large effect on a team's output or morale.
+Now I think that good managers can drastically improve a team's output and morale and that bad managers can single-handedly ruin a perfectly good team.

 The consequences of this are
-that I can totally understand why hiring processes take long and are stochastic, I now see it as a good sign when companies want to make really sure that you are a good fit because it implies that the rest of the team is more likely to be good and once I'm in a position where I hire myself, I will try to take care of these factors because of the large possible downsides of suboptimal hires.
+1. that I can totally understand why hiring processes take long and are stochastic,
+2. I now see it as a good sign when companies want to make really sure that you are a good fit because it implies that the rest of the team is more likely to be good and
+3. once I'm in a position where I hire myself, I will try to take care of these factors because of the large possible downsides of suboptimal hires.

 ### Moving to the US